eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 Note that to reduce complexity radius calculations are not made using geodesics, and so are prone to distortion at high latitudes.
 The further from the equator that you travel the more distorted the radius will become, particularly along an East/West axis.
 If high accuracy is important to your use case then we recommend performing your own geodesic buffering and then submitting the resulting polygon as the value of your Location Selection.

-### Multiple Location Selections
+### Location Selections Combination

-Multiple Location Selections behave in the same way as [Multiple Value Selections](#multiple-value-selections) using an `AND` semantic when combining the tests.
+Combining Location Selections behave in the same way as [Combining Value Selections](#value-selections-combination) using an `AND` semantic when combining the tests.

 ### Advanced Location Selection Rules